 The selection of directors to be appointed in the Company is based on the candidates' merits.
-In this respect, the Board of Directors and the

-Appointments and Remuneration Commission, within their respective spheres of competence, will ensure that persons of recognised knowledge, competence and experience are chosen and both men and women who meet the aforementioned requirements may be included among the potential candidates.
+In this respect, the Board of Directors and the Appointments and Remuneration Committee, within their respective spheres of competence, will ensure that honourable and suitable persons of recognised professional standing, with the right skills, experience, qualifications, education, availability and commitment are chosen and both men and women who meet the aforementioned requirements may be included among the potential candidates.